capossele/SynchroniCityDataMarketplace/doc/installation-administration-guide.rst

 .. note::
-    For specific details on how to create a plugin and its internal structure, have a look at the SynchroniCity IoT Data Marketplace Programmer Guide
+    For specific details on how to create a plugin and its internal structure, have a look at the `Business API Ecosystem Programmer Guide <http://business-api-ecosystem.readthedocs.io/en/v6.4.0/programmer-guide.html>`__

 -----------------------
 Sanity Check Procedures